A boundary-aware point clustering approach in Euclidean and embedding spaces for roof plane segmentation: Related work

 \subsection{Region growing-based approaches}

 Region growing technology is simple but effective, and has been widely applied for roof plane segmentation.
-Region growing-based approaches~\citep{gorte2002segmentation, vo2015octree, cao2017roof, xu2017segmentation, gilani2018segmentation} first select the seeds from input points, and then expand to adjacent points using some specially designed criteria.
+Region growing-based approaches~\citep{gorte2002segmentation, vo2015octree, cao2017roof, xu2017segmentation, gilani2018segmentation, luo2021supervoxel} first select the seeds from input points, and then expand to adjacent points using some specially designed criteria.
 For example, ~\cite{vo2015octree} proposed a coarse-to-fine region growing-based plane segmentation method.
-This method first perform region growing at voxel level to extract coarse planar patches.
+This method first performs region growing at voxel level to extract coarse planar patches.
 Then, unlabeled points are assigned to the closest planes. ~\cite{cao2017roof} proposed to select robust seed points in a parameter space at first.
 Then, the region growing is performed in the spatial space to segment roof planes.~\cite{gilani2018segmentation} first calculated point normal vectors and detected boundary points using an improved Principal Component Analysis (PCA) method.
 Then, a non-boundary point with the minimal curvature value is selected as the seed.
 Last, region growing is performed to extract roof planes.
+To reduce the influence of noises, ~\cite{luo2021supervoxel} proposed to perform region growing at supervoxel-level instead of point-level.
 However, region growing-based methods have two essential disadvantages.
 First, the roof plane segmentation results are sensitive to the selection of seeds.
 Second, region growing-based methods are hard to find the accurate boundaries between two adjacent planar patches, especially for smooth regions.
-Thus, the problems of jagged boundary, over- and under-segmentation may appear.
-To solve these problems, many energy optimization-based methods~\citep{yan2014global, dong2018efficient, li2020roof, wang2021roof, liu2023roof} are proposed to further refine the initial planar patches.~\cite{yan2014global} formulated roof plane refinement as a multi-label optimization problem, and minimized the global energy cost function using graph cuts~\citep{boykov2001fast}.~\cite{dong2018efficient} and ~\cite{wang2021roof} also applied graph cuts to refine the initial roof planar patches.
-However, the computational cost of multi-label optimization is high.
-To improve the efficiency of roof plane refinement, ~\cite{li2020roof} and ~\cite{liu2023roof} applied boundary relabeling to refine the boundaries of initial roof planar patches.
+Thus, the problems of jagged boundaries, over- and under-segmentation may appear.